Expression language

 * Example: `getValue("@defaultCurrency") == "USD"`.

-* Why? during condition evaluation `@` expands to the component identifier, e.g. `getValue("@variableName")` → `getValue("GesComplexComponent1.variableName")`, which eliminates name collisions with the main form on which the component was placed.
+* Why? during condition evaluation `@` expands to the component identifier, e.g. `getValue("@variableName")` → `getValue("GesComplexComponent1.variableName")`, which eliminates name collisions with the main form on which the component is placed.

-* Good practice: in composite/business components, always prefix variable/field names with the character `@` in conditional expressions, unless you intentionally want to reference a variable/field from the main form - then omit `@`
+* Good practice: in composite/business components always precede the names of variables/fields with the `@` in conditional expressions, unless you deliberately want to refer to a variable/field from the main form - then omit `@`

 * Note: system predefined variables are placed on the main form, so we refer to them directly by name, omitting the character `@`.